PhyloSDF: Phylogenetically-Conditioned Neural Generation of 3D Skull Morphology via Residual Flow Matching: Mathematical Background

 \section{Mathematical Background}

 We establish the mathematical foundations upon which PhyloSDF is built.
-Sections~\ref{sec:bg_sdf}--\ref{sec:bg_phylo} cover standard mathematical backgrounds that are prerequisite to our method; Sections~\ref{sec:bg_fm} and~\ref{sec:bg_frechet} introduce the generative and evaluation frameworks we build upon.
+First, we cover the mathematical background of our method.
+Then, we introduce the generative and evaluation frameworks we build upon.